HOMEBUYER OPPORTUNITY LIMITED TAX EXEMPTION (HOLTE) PROGRAM

 • URA approval – For properties located in Urban Renewal Areas, PHB will contact Portland Development Commission (PDC) for approval prior to approval of the application.

 • Final approval – Exemptions will receive final approval by PHB through a resolution approved by City Council within 180 days of application.
-PHB will send a copy of the approved resolution to the homebuyer.
+PHB will send a copy of the approved resolution to the property owner.

 • County activation – PHB will send a copy of the approved resolution and list of approved properties along with the corresponding fee to Multnomah County no later than April 1 each year.
 Approved properties will receive tax exemption starting July 1 which will be reflecting in the tax bill due November 15.